3.2. Checklist#

 3.2.2.
 Decide which token database you want to use#

 Decide if you want to use the internal token database [1] on the LinOTP server (installed with the virtual appliance) or if you need to use an external database.
 You might have a dedicated database department that takes care of redundancy, availability and backups.
 The encryption key for the database stays on the LinOTP server, so that in case of using an external database no sensitive data will be exposed to another IT department.
 Have the database name and the username to access the external database at hand.
-For more information on the token database see setup_token_database and Token database.
+For more information on the token database see Token database.

 3.2.3.
 SSL certificate#